sabinemm/fruit-game/README.md

 I adjusted the brightness of [back](https://res.cloudinary.com/www-madine-se/image/upload/v1587330036/fruit_game/cards/card-back3_vy5epc.jpg) of the cards and created [game title](https://res.cloudinary.com/www-madine-se/image/upload/v1587327312/fruit_game/JuicyCombo_kn64cx.png) with fruit and transparent background later on in the project using AI and PS.

 During the development process I tweaked colors and card brightness, fonts, font colors and sizes to be more visually pleasing.
+With time I would tweak more small details, like colors and mute button location in relation to overlays.

 I got rather lucky finding the perfect free fruit vectors.
 It took only a few minutes of googling.
 I'm always very picky about the images I choose so finding them so fast was surprising.